steed-huang/family-forest/README.md

 A mixed reality experience designed for the Helio browser in the Magic Leap One

 **Planned Features**
-* Use of Three.js for home screen
+* Three.js WebXR implementation (alternative to Helio)
 * Circular forest of trees surrounding user
 * Each tree is dedicated to a person
-* ml-quad Text boxes for information
+* 3D text boxes for information
 * Animals moving around or some other form of animation
 * Some sort of mutable interactive feature?
 * TBD